ClementiGroup/S3D/README.md

 *  out_file (string):           name of file where output is saved (default format is compressed .npz)

-NB: Sample data is provided from DE Shaw fip35 microsecond trajectory so that a test calculation can be successfully completed
+NB: a trajectory file (.dcd) is provided in the repository together with a topology file (pdb) for a test run.
-    Here, my_idx is generated randomly in the notebook.
+    A 'npz' file contains the results of the calculations for the default choice of epsilons

 #---------------------------
 OUTPUT